 My name is Erica.
 I’m a wife, a retired Naval Officer, and a mother.
 I am also a runner.

 I was struggling with the stress of being an officer on a naval ship on deployment.
-In an effort to find a healthy way to cope with the stress, I turned to running as an outlet.
-I’m not sure why I chose running but I’m sure that it had something to do with how hard it was to lift weights on a rocking ship.
+In an effort to find a healthy way to cope with the stress, I turned to running.
+That may have been due to how hard it was to lift weights on a rocking ship (believe it or not running was easier).
 It started easy enough with running just a mile, then 3, then 7.
 On December 25, 2010 I completed my first double-digit run: 10 miles.
 I felt euphoric and was hooked.
 Soon I was running double-digits regularly and felt at peace running my stresses away for those 7 months at sea.
 This, however, was only the beginning of my running journey.
 My first official race was what truly sealed the deal for me.

 I signed up for my first half marathon during my deployment.
 I chose the Disneyland Half Marathon simply because a friend of mine had mentioned it the year before and it was a race close to my hometown.
 I went to packet pick up with a deer in the headlights look.
 Everything was so intimidating and big.
 I had never seen anything like it before.
 I was scared but excited about what was to come the next day.